vncnz/thesis_rust/README.md

 ## TODOs
 - [x] Protect best node from pruning
 - [x] Redo pruning on max_pos after change
-- [ ] Extensive tests on this part before continue
-- [ ] Update thesis wrt updates in code

-- [ ] Node collapsing: avoid node repeating "inline".
+- [x] Node collapsing: avoid node repeating "inline".
 Instead of check recursively like done in python I can touch/verify the element on that the tree pruning stops.
 To be checked also the new nodes when I'm leaving them.
+- [x] Tree mode
+- [ ] Extensive tests on what I did until now
+- [ ] Update thesis wrt updates in code
-- [ ] Non-branching nodes: move them in a dedicated structure property
+- [ ] Non-branching nodes: move them in a dedicated structure property?

 ## "Benchmark"